 Hi, my name is Diana.
 On 1 January 2007 my year couldn’t have started better: that day I began my new job as office assistant at Bright Side of Life.
 And I’m still just as enthusiastic now as I was on that first day: BSL is a fun place to work, with unique, professional colleagues who are all driven to help our customers the best way they can.

 Right after I finished my training as European Executive Secretary / Management Assistant I worked for several years as a financial administrative assistant at Albron Catering.
 But when I discovered BSL, I knew this was the company I had always been looking for.

 Outside of work, my passion are my two sons Quinten and Damian.
 None of us at home can sit still, so we often go out to various places; either just the four of us, or in the company of friends.
-I also enjoy various hobbies: intense sports such as Zumba, Bodyshapen en BodyJam, but I also like shopping or going out for a nice meal.
+I also have several hobbies such as Showdance and Zumba, but enjoy shopping or going out for a nice meal too.

 When we’re having some peace and quiet together, I often take long walks with the family, or I can be found behind my phone (read: Facebook games).
 But I can entertain myself just as well with an exciting film or book.

 At the beginning of 1998, BSL was joined by Eek.
 Nobody knows exactly what he does, but he – perhaps influenced by a famous family member – claims he is a librarian.
 Nobody at BSL believes this, but as long as he doesn’t leave banana peels around the office and doesn’t eat our lunch, we’re fine with that.
 He has never been known to buy a round of drinks, using the poor – but unfortunately accurate – excuse that he has nowhere to keep a wallet.

 His hobbies are apparently eating, drinking (excessively), and picking fleas.
 He is a very low cost resource (we pay him peanuts).